Ornithine transcarbamylase deficiency: Signs and symptoms

 As with several other metabolic conditions, OTC deficiency can have variable presentations regarding age of onset and the severity of symptoms.
 This is compounded when considering heterozygous females and the possibility of non-random X-inactivation.

 Males with some residual function of the enzyme can present later in life.

 In the classic and most well-known presentation, a male newborn infant appears well initially, but by the second day of life they are irritable, lethargic and stop feeding.
 A metabolic encephalopathy develops, which can progress to coma and death without treatment.
-Males with some residual function of the enzyme can present later in life.
 Ammonia is only toxic to the brain, other tissues can handle elevated ammonia concentrations without problems.

 Later onset forms of OTC deficiency can have variable presentations.
 Although late onset forms of the disease are often considered milder than the classic infantile presentation, any affected individual is at risk for an episode of hyperammonemia that could still be life-threatening, if presented with the appropriate stressors.
 These individuals will often present with headaches, nausea, vomiting, growth delay and a variety of psychiatric symptoms (confusion, delirium, aggression, or self-injury).
 A detailed dietary history of an affected individual with undiagnosed OTC deficiency will often reveal a history of protein avoidance.

 The prognosis with severe OTC deficiency is well correlated with the length of the hyperammonemic period rather than the degree of hyperammonemia or the presence of other symptoms, such as seizures.
 Even for individuals with late onset forms of the disease, their overall clinical picture is dependent on the extent of hyperammonemia they have experienced, even if it has remained unrecognized.